Skip to main content

 Where: Department of Engineering Science, University of Oxford

-Description : The Laboratory for In-situ Microscopy and Analysis (LIMA) is pleased to announce that it will hold its 8th Users Club Meeting on Tuesday, 21st of April 2020 at the Department of Engineering Science, University of Oxford from 10.30am (Lecture Room 2, 1st Floor, Thom Building).
+Description : The Laboratory for In-situ Microscopy and Analysis (LIMA) held its 8th Users Club Meeting on Tuesday, 21st of April 2020 at the Department of Engineering Science, University of Oxford from 10.30am (Lecture Room 2, 1st Floor, Thom Building).

-This year the meeting will focus on imaging & modelling of soft tissues, with a session focused on the knee meniscus.
+The meeting focused on imaging & modelling of soft tissues, with a session focused on the knee meniscus.